react-bootstrap-table/react-bootstrap-table2/docs/table-props.md

 Customize id on `table` element.
 ## classes - [String]
 Customize class on `table` element.

+## wrapperClasses - [String]
+Customize class on the outer element which wrap up the `table` element.

 ## cellEdit - [Object]
 Makes table cells editable, please see [cellEdit definition](./cell-edit-props.html) for more detail.